 However, it’s important to stay calm and quickly get rid of anything that can cause damage to you or the house.
 Always begin by ensuring that you won’t get hurt while clearing out the water, even using rubber soled shoes if the floors are too wet.
 Shut off any faucets that may be the cause or shut off the water to the bathroom if you can before starting to fix the plumbing issue.

-However, if the main cause of the bathroom flooding is a broken pipe, leave any repairs to Clover Services.
+However, if the main cause of the bathroom flooding is a broken pipe, leave any repairs to Clover Contracting.